 By guest blogger Steven McMurry, Digital Marketing Specialist

 “See” deals with research.
 Business owners must determine their most-searched keywords but stay relevant to your scope.
 If you clicked on the link above and don’t have an AdWords account, I suggest creating one, even only for testing purposes.
 Now, you may be thinking, “Doesn’t Google frequently update its rankings and domain authority?”
 Yes, Google does take some time to update, and the timing is all in their hands with little for us to do.
 Keep in mind, though, Google isn’t the only entity responsible for your progress.
 In LinkedIn, for instance, you can search for other companies using keywords relevant to your own business.
 Are you the top company that shows up in the search results?
 Probably not.
 This doesn’t mean that you should overload your profile with keywords just to get your company to rise to the top, but you can add more relevant ones you would like to help your ranking.
-Also, don’t forget to research your competition.
+Also, don’t forget to research the market area as well as your competition.
+For example, if you are looking to work in the area of healthcare, you could visit healthcaremarketingbook.com and read a healthcare marketing book to help you overtake your competitors!
 “See” what they’re doing, and if it looks like a good fit for your business, then by all means replicate it (within reason) and test your results!